Shenzhaolong1330/DOPT/README.md

 <!-- ## 5. <u>Declaration to the Reviewer</u>

 The performance of the algorithm DOPT depends on the selection of hyperparameters.
 After fine-tuning of hyperparameters, the algorithm's performance in this open-source code has exceeded the experimental results presented in the first submission.
 If this work is accepted, the latest finely tuned results will be added to the final version -->
-## 5. Congratulations
-This work has been accepted by ICRA 2025!